-An in-school suspension requires that a student spend a designated number of full school days (not counting absences) in the Alternative Learning Center, during which the student will continue with regular school work.
+An in-school suspension requires that a student spend a designated number of full school days (not counting absences) in the main office, during which the student will continue with regular school work.
 On the days when the in-school suspension is in effect, the student will travel to and from school in the normal manner.
-Upon reporting to in-school suspension, with all the necessary school related materials, he/she shall remain there until end of the school day.
+Upon reporting to In-School Suspension with all the necessary school related materials, he/she shall remain there until the end of the school day.

-1. Students and parents/guardians will be notified by a school administrator.

-2. Instructors will be notified of the scheduled day in the Alternative Learning Center and are to provide specific assignments designed to continue the student's education.

-3. At the beginning of the school day, the student reports directly to in-school suspension with all books and materials.

-4. Students assigned to the Alternative Learning Center will turn in any handheld devices to the monitor for the duration of the day.

-5. Students assigned to in-school suspension will eat lunch in the in-school suspension room.
+- 1. Students and parents/guardians will be notified by a school administrator. - 2.
+Instructors will be notified of the scheduled day in In-School Suspension and are to provide specific assignments designed to continue the student's education. - 3.
+At the beginning of the school day, the student reports directly to In-School Suspension with all books and materials. - 4.
+Students assigned to In-School Suspension will turn in any handheld devices to the monitor for the duration of the day. - 5.
+Students assigned to In-School Suspension will eat lunch in the In-School Suspension Room